List of Gemstones

 Garnet Gemstones

-garnet gemstones
+garnet stone

 Jade Gemstone

-jade gemstone
+jade gems

 Jade is a gemstone often used in jewellery.
 It is most often green but can also have other colours.
 The habit is most often massive but it can also form crystals.
 It is found in mafic igneous rocks and some metamorphic rocks.
 It is one of the gems on this list of gemstones that you often see sold as jewellery on markets.